 What qualities are required to reach your goals?
-(And anything in life in fact) Here are some must have attributes:
+(And anything in life, in fact) Here are some must-have attributes:

 – Discipline – You must follow strict dietary and training requirements.

-– Self–confidence – You have to always have faith in yourself and believe you can do it against all the odds.
+– Self–confidence – You always have to have faith in yourself and believe you can do it against all the odds.

-– Adaptability – You need to adapt to the ever changing environment and scenarios that will try to derail you, keep focused, prepare well and tackle it head on.
+– Adaptability – You need to adapt to the ever-changing environment and scenarios that will try to derail you, keep focused, prepare well and tackle it head-on.

-– Emotional Maturity – You can’t let your emotions take control, you can’t let them faze you.
+– Emotional Maturity – You can’t let your emotions take control; you can’t let them faze you.

 So How Does That Relate To Us?

-That’s why here at terptree we have compiled a list of 5 inspirational and determined deaf athletes who didn’t let anything stand in their way and simply did not take no for an answer!
+That’s why here at terptree, we have compiled a list of 5 inspirational and determined deaf athletes who didn’t let anything stand in their way and simply did not take no for an answer!

 Using BSL as his main source of communication, Daniel has to make vocal noises to attract the attention of his teammates.